jbonaiuto/bodb/bodb/docs/view_entry.rst

     Detail view of an SED

-For explainations of the fields of each entry type, see:
+For explanations of the fields of each entry type, see:

 * Literature :ref:`insert-literature`
 * Generic BOP :ref:`insert-bop`